ARLabXiang/SyntheticTomatoDisease/README.md

 We public the compressed version of the dataset with 16-bit depth and 95\% quality RGB on [HuggingFace (160GB)](https://huggingface.co/datasets/XingjianLi/tomatotest).

-The original rendered 32-bit depth and PNGs is on [Globus (750GB)](https://app.globus.org/file-manager?origin_id=2f7f6170-8d5c-11e9-8e6a-029d279f7e24&origin_path=%2Frsstu%2Fusers%2Fl%2Flxiang3%2FTomatoDiseasePhenotyping%2F).
-Request should be made to <email \>.
+The original rendered 32-bit depth and PNGs is on [Globus (750GB)](https://app.globus.org/file-manager?origin_id=b2e1b583-53be-4933-9d4f-70c83425bb79&origin_path=%2F).
 Note: The differences between the two is in sub-millimeters.